Mordekai66/Team-8-InternShip/Our plan.md

  🌟 Key Milestones

 1. Data Collection 📊
    Our journey begins with gathering comprehensive datasets from various educational platforms.
-This crucial step ensures our model is trained on the most relevant and up-to-date information, enabling accurate course recommendations.
+This crucial step ensures our model is trained on the most relevant and up-to-date information, enabling accurate course recommendations.We collected data in Excel file to train model

 2. User Interface Development 🖥
    The user experience is at the heart of our project.
 We'll design and implement a clean, intuitive interface that allows users to easily interact.